 Tips for Breastfeeding in Public

 - Always wear a nursing top and a nursing bra when going out with your infant, even if you don’t plan on being out long – you never know when your baby is going to need a meal.
 Having easy access to your breasts is key.
 People will look at you, and having to pull your shirt up and get your breast to come out of a full coverage bra can be quite awkward.
 Nursing bras have convenient snaps on their straps and nursing tops are usually looser and are designed to provide quick access, so you will reveal surprisingly little skin.

 - Keep a nursing cover in your diaper bag.
 If you are not comfortable with passers by looking at your baby while he is eating his lunch, you can try using a nursing cover.
 Some babies are principally against them though.

-- Keep a Boppy pillow in the car.
-Nursing in the back seat of your car at a grocery store parking lot can be very convenient, especially if you have a Boppy pillow – a “U”-shaped pillow that fits around your waist.
+- Keep a breastfeeding pillow in the car.
+Nursing in the back seat of your car at a grocery store parking lot can be very convenient, especially if you have a nursing pillow.
 It allows your baby to get comfortable and gives your arms a break.

 - La Leche League suggests being on the lookout for convenient spots to breastfeed your baby when arriving at a new public place.
 It will save you the hassle of running around with a crying infant, looking for a perfect place to nurse2.